-Scully is professor of political science and a Kellogg Institute faculty fellow at the University of Notre Dame, where he serves as a trustee and fellow of the University and director and fellow of the Institute for Educational Initiatives.
+Fr.
+Tim Scully is a professor of political science and a Kellogg Institute faculty fellow at the University of Notre Dame, where he serves as a trustee and fellow of the University and director emeritus and fellow of the Institute for Educational Initiatives.

 Ordained a Holy Cross priest in 1981, he served his first years of priesthood in Santiago, Chile.
 He holds a BA and MDiv from the University of Notre Dame and an MA and PhD from the University of California at Berkeley.